 6. Persevere

 It’s not necessarily the best writer who gets published and has a successful writing career…it’s the writer who perseveres.
-Writing can be a long and arduous road and is usually filled with a great deal of rejection.
-But, if you work toward your goal, learn your craft, and keep moving forward, you have what it takes to become published.
+Writing can be a long, arduous road, and is usually filled with a great deal of rejection.
+But if you work toward your goal, learn your craft, and keep moving forward, you have what it takes to become published.

 MORE ON WRITING FOR CHILDREN